edwardtheharris/nginx/README.md

 Requirements
 ------------

 Docker, Ansible, and perhaps ArchLinux.
+Additionally you will need to set the variables listed below in by overwriting vars/main.yml with plain text or Ansible Vault.

 Role Variables
 --------------